Hannah Gadsby: Douglas: Reception

 Inkoo Kang of The Hollywood Reporter wrote: "If Nanette demonstrated Gadsby's mastery of tone and command of the audience, Douglas is an even richer showcase for the comic's technical prowess."
 Entertainment Weekly's Leah Greenblatt called it "a natural extension of Nanette and a gentle buffering of it."
 Brian Logan of The Guardian in commented that "it’s a well-constructed set, with a high hit-rate of jokes".
-New York Times Jason Zinoman in his review of the film called it a "surprisingly slick, joke-dense show" and ambitious like her previous special, while also saying that the show's "cleverness gets in its own way".
-Brian Lowry of CNN contrasted it with her previous work Nanette saying "While there are some very funny bits, clever observations and yes, personal information strewn along the way, perhaps inevitably nothing lands with quite the raw intensity of her debut."
+New York Times Jason Zinoman in his review of the film called it a "surprisingly slick, joke-dense show" and ambitious like their previous special, while also saying that the show's "cleverness gets in its own way".
+Brian Lowry of CNN contrasted it with their previous work Nanette saying "While there are some very funny bits, clever observations and yes, personal information strewn along the way, perhaps inevitably nothing lands with quite the raw intensity of her debut."